 No, however, the success and continual running of the Post is not possible without parent support.
 We always need help in supervision, driving, providing snacks, helping to coordinate a function, and even being an Advisor.

 Can siblings and friends come to the meetings and outings?

-No, these are for the Post members.
+No, these are for the Post members and prospective members only.
 However, if someone has a friend who might be interested in joining, then he/she can speak to an Advisor and arrange to sit in on one of our meetings.